“The movie is at its best at playing off individual moments and assembling larger observations from there, not of the

 For all the films that have tried to find a new angle on middle-aged, suburban complacency, Sara Colangelo’s The Kindergarten Teacher boldly suggests that one of the most visible casualties in such a setting is a resolute lack of artistic appreciation.
-A remake of an Israeli drama but unquestionably planted within American culture, the film follows Lisa Spinelli (Maggie Gyllenhaal), a longtime kindergarten teacher in Staten Island.
+A remake of an Israeli drama but unquestionably planted within American culture, the film follows Lisa Spinelli (Maggie Gyllenhaal), a longtime kindergarten teacher on Staten Island.
 She lives with her husband, Grant (Michael Chernus), and their two children: both older teenagers, both clamoring to leave the nest.
-Shrouded by the predictability of her days and taken for granted by her loved ones, it’s clear that she’s desperate for any break in the routine; any reminder that there’s still room for something new in the world, and innovation for her to discover.
+Shrouded by the predictability of her days and taken for granted by her loved ones, it’s clear that she’s desperate for any break in the routine, any reminder that there’s still room for something new in the world, and innovation for her to discover.